ArijusGrotuzas/wcet-gpu/README.md

 The SM is an in-order SIMD processor with an 8-stage pipeline.
 The pipeline consists of 6 logical pipeline stages: IF, ID, ISS, OF, EX, and WB.

+A high-level overview of the SM is shown below:

 ![ISA](/images/SM_Overview.png)

+The blocks marked in red are not implemented in the current version of the SM.

 ## Assembler